SH4FS0c13ty/TigerXDragon/README.md

 Instructions
 ============

-Do NOT copy the TigerXDragon toolkit in a path that contains spaces (you can use "C:\TigerXDragon\" for example).
+Do NOT copy the TigerXDragon toolkit in a path that contains spaces (you can use "C:\TigerXDragon\" for example).<br />
 Download the Toradora!
-Portable ISO from https://mega.nz/#!WkIBTa5S!gGzJt54CXdte0yodkR4UzRvsEQhUqyeqw3MUruXC7mw.
+Portable ISO from https://mega.nz/#!WkIBTa5S!gGzJt54CXdte0yodkR4UzRvsEQhUqyeqw3MUruXC7mw.<br />
-Copy the "Toradora_Portable[EN].iso" file to the "ISO/" folder.
+Copy the "Toradora_Portable[EN].iso" file to the "ISO/" folder.<br />
-Extract ISO files with UMDGen into "ISO/Extracted/".
+Extract ISO files with UMDGen into "ISO\/Extracted/".<br />
-Copy "ISO/Extracted/PSP_GAME/USRDIR/resource.dat" and "ISO/Extracted/PSP_GAME/USRDIR/first.dat" to "dat-files/" folder.
+Copy "ISO/Extracted/PSP_GAME/USRDIR/resource.dat" and "ISO/Extracted/PSP_GAME/USRDIR/first.dat" to "dat-files/" folder.<br />
-Download the strings (*.po files) from https://toradora.oneskyapp.com/.
+Download the strings (*.po files) from https://toradora.oneskyapp.com/.<br />
-Copy the *.po files in "po-files/" folder.
+Copy the *.po files in "po-files/" folder.<br />
-Start the stage you want, if you never used this toolkit before, follow the numbers.
+Start the stage you want, if you never used this toolkit before, follow the numbers.<br />